-Cheap and cheerful: Ohakune's quirky railway carriages for sale
+Ohakune's quirky railway carriages for sale for $265,000 each

 He said the carriages' uniqueness and being reasonably priced made them a big hit with guests.

 "They love them.
 They are just something unique.
-You get everything from guys who are into trains and a lot of families - you know Thomas the Tank Engine - kids love it.
+You get everything from guys who are into trains and a lot of families - you know, Thomas the Tank Engine - kids love it.
 It's the big drawcard.
-And just couples too who you know, just want something different."
+And couples who want something different."

-The converted 1940s train carriages were originally built by NZ Rail in the 1940s.
+The train carriages were built by NZ Rail in the 1940s.

-Robertson estimated the properties had been on the site for at least 20 years and said they had been transported there on the back of a truck by a previous owner of Rimu Park.
+Robertson believed they had been on the site for at least 20 years and said they had been transported there on the back of a truck by a previous owner of Rimu Park.

-Robertson has sold another older style carriage located on a nearby site that is now being run as a bed and breakfast in Palmerston North.
+Robertson has sold another older-style carriage that is now being run as a bed and breakfast in Palmerston North.

-The carriages are a three-minute walk to the Junction's bar and restaurants and a 20 minute drive up to Turoa's ski field.
+The carriages are a three-minute walk to the Junction's bar and restaurants and a 20-minute drive to Turoa's ski field.

-While winter was the busiest time of year, Robertson thought the development of the bike track and plans to build a gondola at Turoa this summer offered a lot of potential for it to become an all-year-round destination.
+While winter is the busiest time of year in the area, Robertson thinks the development of a bike track and plans to build a gondola at Turoa this summer offer a lot of potential for it to become a year-round destination.

-The $25 million Sky Waka gondola at Whakapapa opened earlier this month.
+The $25 million Sky Waka gondola at Whakapapa opened this month.